-- High school students accepted into college-level work shall receive both high school credit toward graduation and college credit. - At the discretion of the high school, college level course work may be treated at the honors level. - Students must provide a transcript report to the high school Counseling Office in order to receive academic credit. - In order to be eligible for Honor Roll or Renaissance, students must secure a numeric mid-term grade from their professor(s) and submit it to the Counseling Office.
+- High school students accepted into college-level work shall receive both high school credit toward graduation and college credit. - College level course work will receive 1.10 level weighting. - Students must provide a transcript report to the high school Counseling Office in order to receive academic credit. - In order to be eligible for Honor Roll, students must secure a numeric mid-term grade from their professor(s) and submit it to the Counseling Office.